 Email can be one of the most effective ways to reach out to prospective home buyers — that is, as long as it's carried out properly.
 If not, it can be obtrusive and cause bad feelings between you and your target market.

 When you work in real estate, email etiquette is essential to marketing.
-That's why your email strategy must abide by the rules you'll read about below.
+That's why your strategy should follow these real estate email marketing tips.

 1. Don't send unsolicited emails